These are the notes from my attempts to save the sculpture of the Century of Light.

 We can repair it after it's moved .
 I called Benyn Goltson and

 relayed this information to her.
-We agreed a gift and letter was
+We agreed a letter was

 not needed and she opined that the Detroit Building Authority will